 - Harris, S. J. (2019, April 1).
 Inspector Javert: THE archetypal cop with an obsession: How Les Misérables created a model for police procedurals.
 CrimeReads.

 - “Even babies distinguish between good and evil.”
 (2017, December 12).
 Jacobs Foundation.
 [The quote is useful, but the title of the article is unfortunate.
 “Good” and “evil” are socialized concepts of morality that humans learn after infancy and early childhood.
 Old mammalian-minded adults who still function at the childish level of consciousness divide the universe into a “good vs. evil” drama to explain their dualistic view of the world.
-This view was originally grounded in the biological survival-related drive of approach-avoidance.
+This view was originally grounded in the biological, survival-related drives of attraction and withdrawal.
 The discussion on emotional empathy is also relevant to the old mammalian mind].

 - Hudson, P. J. (n.d.).
 The National City Bank of New York and Haiti, 1909–1922.
 “Johnson points to a structuring paternalism shaping Farnham’s vision of Haiti and the Haitian people.
 Yet paternalism was but a subset of what Cedric Robinson calls ‘racial capitalism’—the idea that modern racial ideology (with its overvaluation of whiteness and extra-demonization of Blackness) and contemporary capitalism conjointly arose and cannot and should not be separated or disaggregated analytically.
 Following this, for Farnham and National City, their interest in Haiti was not simply about the extension of markets and the search for new frontiers for US finance capital.
 Their interest in Haiti was in the establishment and reproduction of white supremacy.”
 [An in-depth examination, hosted by Projects at Harvard, of the role taken by people at National City Bank of New York and Roger Leslie Farnham in their exploitations of the Haitian people, as well as the atrocities committed against Haitian people by the U. S. Marines’ occupation force].